icapps/android_gradle_build/docs/README.txt

     translations {
         apiKey = "your-icapps-translations-api-key"     //The token that will be used to authenticate with iCapps Translations fileName = "translations.xml"                   //Name of the translations file.
-By changing the name to translations you wont get conlficts with hardcoded strings Default: strings.xml
+By changing the name to translations you wont get conlficts with hardcoded strings Default: strings.xml defaultLanguage = "en"                          //English will be stored in values/{fileName} instead of values-en/{fileName}
     }

 _Full Setup_